 Randy Ingram (pianist/composer) has been hailed as “gifted” (Jazz Times) and “a formidable composer” (The San Francisco Chronicle).
 “A young pianist drawn to contemporary harmony and a sleek rhythmic sensibility… Astute, self-possessed” (The New York Times).
 “He’s got a crystalline sound, rich and wide open, and knows how to state a melody with spacious chords, veering into logical solos that wander into intriguing lands” (Jazz Weekly).

-Sky/Lift, the most recent Randy Ingram Quartet record, is available from Sunnyside Records.
-The album features Matt Clohesy on bass, Mike Moreno on guitar and Jochen Rueckert on drums; together with Ingram, they are four of modern jazz’s finest young musicians.
+Ingram’s previous album, Sky/Lift (Sunnyside Records, 2014), features his working quartet, with Mike Moreno on guitar, Matt Clohesy on bass and Jochen Rueckert on drums, performing Ingram’s original compositions.
 “Ingram and his band consistently get it right,” applauds All About Jazz NY. “[They are an impressive] leader and group that one expects will continue to make great music for years.”
+The Ottawa Citizen proclaims that “Ingram’s material is very strong and personal, and he and his fellow musicians live up to challenge of making the songs come alive.”
 Sky/Lift has received tremendous critical acclaim worldwide, propelling Ingram’s quartet to perform at venues such as the Jazz A Domergue Festival in Cannes, France, and the Philadelphia Museum of Art.
-His next recording, an intimate duet with the esteemed bassist Drew Gress, will be released by Sunnyside in early 2017.
+In the fall of 2016, he was honored with a composition fellowship at New Hampshire’s prestigious MacDowell Colony.

-In Sweden’s highest-grossing film that year, Waltz for Monica (Monica Z, 2013), a biopic about the Scandinavian jazz singer Monica Zetterlund (which won four Swedish “Academy Awards” and was nominated for eight more), Ingram performed as one of his heroes, the pianist Bill Evans.
+In Sweden’s highest-grossing film of 2013, Waltz for Monica (Monica Z), a biopic about the Scandinavian jazz singer Monica Zetterlund (which won four Swedish Academy Awards and was nominated for eight more), Ingram performed as one of his heroes, the pianist Bill Evans.